souliss/souliss.github.io/README.md

 * **Main Picture :** PNG, JPG 1600x800 pixel
 * **Teaser :** PNG, JPG 400x250 pixel

+Ensure that you have the rights to use the image.

 ## Add yourself as author

 If the file [authors.yml](https://github.com/souliss/souliss.github.io/blob/master/_data/authors.yml) add yourself following the template.
 Don't forget to add an avatar.